Sindoor: Components

 Traditionally, sindoor is prepared by mixing Curcuma longa with slaked lime (calcium hydroxide) and alum (potassium aluminum sulfate), wherein the alkaline substance triggers a chemical reaction with turmeric's active compound, curcumin, to produce a bright red pigment safe for skin application.

 This method, rooted in ancient practices, avoided toxic metals and relied on natural, herbal components for color and binding.
 In some regional variations, such as the South Indian kumkum, powdered minerals like neela pathar (a stone containing mercury) were mixed with powdered turmeric, although pure herbal versions were preferred to mitigate health risks.
 Over time, traditional formulations incorporated vermilion, a bright red pigment obtained by pulverizing cinnabar ore (Mercury(II) sulfide, HgS).
 While this provided an intense color, it also raised toxicity concerns due to the presence of mercury.

 Unlike purely herbal preparations, cinnabar-derived vermilion required purification to reduce impurities; nevertheless, it remained a primary component of ritual-grade sindoor due to its symbolic brilliance.
-In modern production, sindoor has largely shifted toward synthetic formulations, using red lead (lead tetroxide, Pb₃O₄) or industrial azo dyes for coloration.
+In modern production, sindoor has largely shifted toward synthetic formulations, using red lead (lead tetroxide, Pb_{3}O_{4}) or industrial azo dyes for coloration.
 It is often mixed with fillers like cornstarch, fragrances, and binders such as groundnut oil, which enhance adhesion and shelf life.

 These commercial versions, prevalent since the industrial era, often contain heavy metals like lead and zinc chromate.
 In 2008, U.S. FDA testing detected lead levels exceeding safe limits in imported sindoor powders.
 Artificial vermilion mimics natural HgS without the mercury, but cost-driven production often prioritizes cheaper, unregulated pigments over safety.

 Efforts to revive safer alternatives include herbal modern sindoor, which uses plant-based pigments derived from hibiscus flowers, marigolds, and rakt chandan (red sandalwood), mixed with natural binders to mimic traditional non-toxic properties while meeting contemporary demand for lead- and mercury-free products.

 These formulations, marketed since the early 2000s, undergo preliminary quality checks, but their standardization varies; peer-reviewed studies have noted inconsistencies in the dye components of commercial kumkum.